J-TUREK/binance-candle-data/README.md

 # binance-candle-data

-Functions used to generate csv files of historic candle from Binance
+A small utility class and function used for fetching large amounts of historic candlestick data from the Binance API.